 Tools and Frameworks

-Analysts use various tools and frameworks to assess ESG factors, such as the Global Real Estate Sustainability Benchmark (GRESB) and the Leadership in Energy and Environmental Design (LEED) certification.
+Analysts use various tools and frameworks to assess ESG factors.
+It includes the Global Real Estate Sustainability Benchmark (GRESB) and the Leadership in Energy and Environmental Design (LEED) certification.

 10. Adapting to Economic Changes